A Two-Stage Dual-Modality Model for Facial Emotional Expression Recognition: Method

 \subsubsection{Frame-aligned Audio Features}

-To provide complementary affective cues from speech, we extract acoustic features using Wav2Vec~2.0 Large~\cite{baevski2020wav2vec}.
-Since audio and video have different temporal resolutions, frame-level alignment is required before multimodal fusion.
+Although facial images usually contain the majority expression information from raw videos, acoustic signals, e.g., interjection and plosive sounds, could provide critical supplementary cues for EXPR, therefore, audio is adopted as the second modality in our method.
+To provide necessary affective cues from speech, we extract the acoustic features using a pretrained model of Wav2Vec~2.0 and hence formulate our method into a dual modality framework.

-For each target frame $t$, we use a short audio segment centered around the frame and aggregate the corresponding acoustic features to form a frame-level audio representation.
-Let $z_{\tau}$ denote the acoustic feature at temporal index $\tau$, and let $\Omega_t$ denote the set of indices aligned with frame $t$.
-The aligned audio feature is defined as
+In this framework, the audio and video streams exhibit distinct temporal resolutions, consequently, frame-level alignment is required.
+For each target frame $t$, a short audio segment centered around this frame is used and the corresponding acoustic features are aggregated to form a frame-level audio representation.
+Let $z_{\tau}$ denote the acoustic feature at temporal index $\tau$ and $\Omega_t$ denote the set of indices aligned with frame $t$, the aligned audio feature can be obtained by:

-In the final system, we use a centered temporal window of $0.50$s for this aggregation.
+In our two-stage method, we use a centered temporal window of 0.50s for this aggregation.
 This short-window averaging provides more stable acoustic cues than direct nearest-neighbor assignment.